Sage/ez-streams/lib/reader.md

   The transformation function `fn` is called as `fn(_, reader, writer)` where `reader` is the `stream` to which `transform` is applied, and writer is a writer which is piped into the next element of the chain.
-  Returns another stream on which other operations may be chained.
+  Returns another reader on which other operations may be chained.
 * `result = reader.filter(fn, thisObj)`
   Similar to `filter` on arrays.
   The `fn` function is called as `fn(_, elt, i)`.
-  Returns another stream on which other operations may be chained.
+  Returns another reader on which other operations may be chained.
 * `result = reader.until(fn, testVal, thisObj)`
   Cuts the stream by when the `fn` condition becomes true.
   The `fn` function is called as `fn(_, elt, i)`.
-  Returns another stream on which other operations may be chained.
+  Returns another reader on which other operations may be chained.
 * `result = reader.while(fn, testVal, thisObj)`
   Cuts the stream by when the `fn` condition becomes false.
   This is different from `filter` in that the result streams _ends_ when the condition becomes false, instead of just skipping the entries.
   The `fn` function is called as `fn(_, elt, i)`.
-  Returns another stream on which other operations may be chained.
+  Returns another reader on which other operations may be chained.
 * `result = reader.limit(count)`
   Limits the stream to produce `count` results.
-  Returns another stream on which other operations may be chained.
+  Returns another reader on which other operations may be chained.
 * `result = reader.skip(count)`
   Skips the first `count` entries of the reader.
-  Returns another stream on which other operations may be chained.
+  Returns another reader on which other operations may be chained.
 * `group = reader.fork(consumers)`
   Forks the steam and passes the values to a set of consumers, as if each consumer had its own copy of the stream as input.